 - Online learning: consisting of live online lessons with educators, online assignments and digital resources.
 Live classes will be recorded and uploaded twice a week for learners who may miss a lesson due to illness, load-shedding, or other reasons.
 This learning option has “drive-through” opportunities for parents to collect their child’s stationery packs from the school.

 - Offline learning: consisting of printed learning packs collected from the school on allocated “pick up” days and can also be downloaded from the online learning platform and printed at home.
 Any assignments in the printed pack are submitted to the school for marking via drop off at the school, upload to SPARK Schools platform or emailed to the teacher.
 Parents receive feedback on work the same way they submit it.
 This learning option has “drive-through” opportunities for parents to collect their child’s stationery packs from the school.

 How do I make remote learning work if I have a younger child?

 With older children, remote learning is much easier, as you only need to set them up and work independently; however, this might not be the case for younger children.
 SPARK Ferndale Principal Alliah Halifa says it is essential to have a care circle before beginning their remote learning classes.

 You can do this by asking them the following questions:

 - Which subjects do they think they will do well in?

 “After the first day, have a care circle about how their day went, what worked and went well.
 Also, find out about what didn’t go well and what they need to do things differently the following day,” Halifa says.

-It is important to set expectations from the beginning of each week.
+It is essential to set expectations from the beginning of each week.
 Communicate the rewards and consequences if they don’t complete their work and tasks.
 Halifa advises parents to have random check-ins to ensure your child is on track.
-This will also help you identify where they need support and where there are barriers.
+This will also help you identify where they need support.

 Your child’s school is there to support you, do not be afraid to ask questions if you don’t understand something.
 Your teachers are your support system and will always be ready to assist you whenever they can.